kanelv/url-shortener/Plan.md

 # Plan

 ## What did I do next:

 ### Backend
 1. clear database design, relation between url and user
 2. clear role in the system, guess vs signed-in user
 3. apply clean-architecture => in progress
 - check where JwtModule is placed
 -
-4. setup circle-ci for unit test
+4. setup circle-ci for unit test => OK

+5.
-5. how to automatically delete record on postgresql at an expected time 5.5 will delete when we found that an shortened link requested by an user has expired 5.1 using `pg_cron` extension
+  5.1 1st Option: how to automatically delete record on postgresql at an expected time will delete when we found that an shortened link requested by an user has expired
+  - using `pg_cron` extension
-  5.2 using `pgAgent` extension
+  - using `pgAgent` extension
-  5.3 using `pg_schedule` extension
+  - using `pg_schedule` extension
-  5.4 using `pg_timetable` extension
+  - using `pg_timetable` extension
+  5.2 2nd Option:
+  - expose an endpoint to list all expired links and delete them
+  - implement a simple batch job to send request to the endpoint above
 ### Frontend
 1. using gatsby to implement UI
 2. base UI to short a link